michaeljclark/glyph/README.md

 displacements in an _i32x2_ vector.

-immediate blocks can be linked together using relative displacements and switched using a constant branch instruction detailed below. immediate blocks, unlike typical RISC architectures, mean relocations are simple word sizes like CISC architectures, are aligned and can use C-style structure packing rules.
+immediate blocks can be linked together using relative displacements and switched using the constant branch instruction detailed below. immediate blocks, unlike typical RISC architectures, mean that most relocations are word sized like CISC architectures, and can use C-style structure packing and alignment rules.

 ## architecture